andredsferreira/p5sem-3dj-g59/docs/user_stories/sprint-a/us9/readme.md

-# US 9 - Edit a new Patient Profile
+# US 9 - Edit an existing Patient Profile

 As an **Admin**, I want to edit an existing patient profile, so that I can update their information when needed.